With Treatment

 Services provided:

-Fairfax Methadone Treatment Center fmtc is an inpatient treatment facility in Annandale, Virginia that is located in the 22003 zip code.
-Fairfax Methadone Treatment Center fmtc provides inpatient detoxification and residential treatment for substance use.
-It provides relapse prevention treatment, dialectical behavior therapy and CBT.
+Fairfax Methadone Treatment Center fmtc is a residential treatment center in Annandale, Virginia that is located in the 22003 zip code.
+Fairfax Methadone Treatment Center fmtc provides residential treatment for substance abuse and inpatient detox.
+It provides motivational interviewing, anger management and dialectical behavior therapy.

 Address: 7008 Little River Turnpike, Suite G, Annandale, VA 22003 in Fairfax County